midsandhighs/cli_tools/README.md

 * vim-fugitive: Git status in vim (this is less important)

 ### .bash_profile and .bashrc
-Contains aliases for navigation some $PATH work (macOS specific)

 .bash_profile calls .bashrc at the beginning for showing pwd and git status if it is a branch.